David Miles: Life

 Miles was born in 1959, and was educated at the Bishop Gore School in Swansea, University College, Oxford, Nuffield College, Oxford, and the London School of Economics.

 In 2003 Miles produced a report for the British Chancellor of the Exchequer to examine why the long-term fixed rate mortgage market is not as popular a product in Britain as in other countries.
 His report states: "A great many borrowers focus on the initial cost of debt and do not seem to consider carefully how those payments might change relative to their incomes".

 Much of Miles's academic research has focused on housing, pensions, monetary policy, asset pricing and ways to make the financial system more stable.
 More recently he has written about the concept of economic injustice and raised issues about the degree to which reparations for past injustices are warranted.
 (His paper "The half life of economic injustice" quantifies the extent to which current people may have responsibility for past wrongs).

 From 2004 to 2009 Miles was chief UK economist of Morgan Stanley bank.
 Miles predicted a substantial fall in real house prices in November 2006.

 In 2009 he was asked, along with Gerald Holtham and Professor Berndt Spahn, to be on a commission established by the Welsh Assembly Government to investigate the scope for the Welsh Assembly to have greater fiscal autonomy.
 The Holtham Commission reported in July 2010.

 From June 2009 to August 2015 Miles was on the Bank of England's Monetary Policy Committee.
-In 2011 he published a study of the appropriate balance sheet structure of banks to avoid a repeat of the 2008 financial crisis ("Optimal Bank Capital").
+In 2011 he published a study Optimal bank capital on the appropriate balance sheet structure of banks to avoid a repeat of the 2008 financial crisis.
 He concluded that the Basel III agreements on capital requirements for banks set the standard for equity at only about half its appropriate level.
 In 2012 he began a second term with the Monetary Policy Committee.

 He was president of the economics section of the British Science Association for 2015.
 He was appointed Commander of the Order of the British Empire (CBE) in the 2016 New Year Honours for services to monetary policy.

 In 2016 he was appointed by Her Majesty's Treasury to advise on the measurement and reporting of yields on UK government debt.
 His report was completed in October 2016 and was subsequently implemented.

 He has published in economic journals, written books on macroeconomics, on housing and on fiscal policy, authored government reports and newspaper articles.
+Since joining the Office for Budget Responsibility, much of his work has focussed on long run fiscal, many linked to demographic change and its implications.